Update (Status 9 November):

 Yes, students entitled to BAföG do not suffer any disadvantages as a result of the postponement of the summer semester.
 Pandemic-related closures of training facilities within the meaning of § 2 BAföG and of eligible training facilities abroad (short-term closures of training facilities or extension of their lecture-free periods) do not affect the funding law.
 These closures are treated as lesson or lecture-free periods within the meaning of § 15 para.
 2 BAföG.
 You will receive your BAföG payments as usual for the above-mentioned approval period.

 Even first-year students whose semester start has been delayed due to a pandemic will receive their BAföG as if the lectures had begun at the originally planned time.
-Provided that the Amt für Ausbildungsförderung (BAföG-Amt) has received a complete application and the BAföG application has been approved, you will receive BAföG from the month in which the application is submitted (but not before March 2020 at the earliest).
+Provided that the Amt für Ausbildungsförderung (BAföG-Amt) has received a complete application and the BAföG application has been approved, you will receive BAföG from the month in which the application is submitted.

 - I will exceed my studies due to the pandemic Will this increase my maximum duration of funding (Förderungshöchstdauer)?